guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 After the install is complete and system has rebooted, secure remote access using SSH keys.
 2.10 Keyfile

-Keeping /boot on the encrypted partition results in being prompted twice for the LUKS passphrase: first instance, for GRUB to unlock and access /boot in the early stage of the boot process; second instance, to unlock the root filesystem itself as implemented in the initramfs.
+Keeping /boot on the encrypted partition results in being prompted twice for the LUKS passphrase: first instance, for GRUB to unlock and access /boot in the early stage of the boot process; second instance, to unlock the root file system itself as implemented in the initramfs.

 To unlock system at boot by entering the passphrase a single time: